10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 8. Playing the Victim: The Perpetual Victim

-Imagine someone who always seems to be the protagonist in a never-ending drama, perpetually cast as the wronged hero while painting everyone else as the villain.
+Imagine someone who always seems to be the protagonist in a never-ending drama.
+They are perpetually cast as the wronged hero while portraying everyone else as the villain.

-Think of a friend who constantly complains about their terrible boss, manipulative family, or string of bad luck, subtly implying that you should offer emotional support and even take their side against the perceived villains.
+Think of a friend who often complains about their bad boss, manipulative family, or bad luck.
+They hint that you should support them and side against the supposed villains.

 They might embellish stories, exaggerate challenges, and even manufacture situations to reinforce their victim narrative.